 - ½ cup vegan cheddar shreds (we use violife) *more to taste

 - ½ cup vegan mozzarella shreds (we use violife) *more to taste

 - 4 oz vegan ricotta (we use Kite Hill)

-- 4 tbsp vegan parmesan (more on top)
+- 4 tablespoon vegan parmesan (more on top)

 - 1 recipe vegan garlic bread

-- To a large skillet (preferably with a lid) add 1 tbsp oil.
+- To a large skillet (preferably with a lid) add 1 tablespoon oil.